microsoft/qsharp/katas/content/single_qubit_gates/index.md

 >Note that matrix multiplication isn’t commutative, thus $(BA) \neq (AB)$.

-All quantum gates are reversible - there is another gate which will undo any given gate's transformation, returning the qubit to its original state.
+All quantum gates are reversible, that is, there exists another gate which will undo any given gate's transformation, returning the qubit to its original state.
 This means that when dealing with quantum gates, information about qubit states is never lost, as opposed to classical logic gates, some of which destroy information.
 Quantum gates are represented by unitary matrices, so the inverse of a gate is its adjoint; these terms are also used interchangeably in quantum computing.